 Step 1: Set your goals and targets

 The first step of the process is to identify your business goals and targets.
 Here are a few questions that you can use as prompts: How much revenue do you want to generate in the next year?
 How many customers do you want to have?
 How much profit do you want to generate?

 Once you’ve come up with your goals and targets, identify the KPIs that correlate to each goal.
 If your goal is to increase your revenue by X% or grow your revenue to $XYZ, for example, relevant KPIs include Monthly Sales Growth, Average Profit Margin, and Average Order Value.

-Step 2: Come up with a revenue forecast
+Step 2: Set up your sales and revenue forecast

 Revenue forecasts sound complicated, but at their essence, they’re simply forecasts of how your revenue is built up over your different client groups, products or channels.

 How do you estimate how much revenue you’ll earn in the coming year?
 Simple — look at historical trends, and take into account any factors that might influence your growth in the future.
 Think product launches and market expansion, current market trends, and your upcoming marketing and sales campaigns.

 Step 3: Plan your Costs